NDFA-with-epsilon/Memory/README.md

 # Memory
 Basic Memory Management algorithms.
-File an issue for suggesting improvements to this meme-tier code !!
+Open to all suggestions for this meme-tier code :))